hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 * Energy efficiency planning
 * Real estate valuation

-Adopting all of these best practices should assist you in establishing a streamlined data selection process.
+Adopting all of these best practices will assist in establishing a streamlined data selection process.

 .. _datatool: